sifophp/sifoweb/docs/recipes/search/index.md

 	);

 ### Searching code (quick & dirt)
+Then you can start searching with a few lines of code.

+Here is an example of function:

 	public function getSearchResults( $query_string, $params )
 	{
 		$this->search_adapter = \Sifo\Search::getInstance( 'default' ); // This is the name of one of the profiles you have in sphinx.config